HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 ## Scope

 The repository implements the method described in *Universal semantic feature extraction from EEG signals: a task-independent framework*.
-The article specifies the conceptual architecture and many principal hyperparameters but does not provide source code, trained checkpoints, split files, preprocessing coefficients, or every operational choice required for execution.
-This document defines the single deterministic interpretation used by `configs/paper.yaml`.

 ## Dataset resolution